ChristopherSzczyglowski/Matran/README.md

 # Matran
 A collection of functions and classes for importing Nastran bulk data and visualising results.

+**This repository is currently under development and is not ready for general use.
+Any feedback is much appreciated! **

 ## Getting Started